5.2 Algorithm Conventions

 - Mathematical values: Arbitrary real numbers, used as the default numeric type.

-- Extended mathematical values: Mathematical values together with +∞ and -∞.
+Mathematical values together with +∞ and -∞. - Numbers:

-IEEE 754-2019 double-precision floating point values. - BigInts: ECMAScript values representing arbritary integers in a one-to-one correspondence.
+IEEE 754-2019 double-precision floating point values. - BigInts:

 In the language of this specification, numerical values are distinguished among different numeric kinds using subscript suffixes.
 The subscript 𝔽 refers to Numbers, and the subscript ℤ refers to BigInts.
-Numeric values without a subscript suffix refer to mathematical values.
+Numeric values without a subscript suffix refer to

 Numeric operators such as +, ×, =, and ≥ refer to those operations as determined by the type of the operands.
-When applied to mathematical values, the operators refer to the usual mathematical operations.
-When applied to Numbers, the operators refer to the relevant operations within
+When applied to

 In general, when this specification refers to a numerical value, such as in the phrase, "the length of y" or "the